*Inclusive practices that are listed on this page with an asterisk are not legally required.

 Captioning

-To access captions on videos that contain them, toggle the ‘CC’ button in the video player.
-This will enable the captions and display them over the video content.
+If your video has captions, toggle the ‘CC’ button in the video player.
+This will enable the captions.

 ASL Interpreters